7 Ways to Bolster Your Cyber Security (2021 Update)

 This refers to measures which protect both your hardware and software from misuse, interference, loss, unauthorised access, modification and disclosure.
 ICT security covers:

-- Software security (including your website and applications)
+- Software Security and Encryption: this includes your website and applications

-- Network security (including firewalls, detection system, blocking unauthorised downloads, Wifi security)
+- Network Security: This includes firewalls, detection system, blocking unauthorised downloads and WiFi security

-- Whitelisting and Blacklisting (i.e. controlling the content, applications or entities that are allowed to run on or access a device or network)
+- Whitelisting and Blacklisting: This involves controlling the content, application or entities that are allowed to run on or access a device or network

-- Testing (in order to discover any security weakness or configuration reviews)
+- Testing: Regular testing will help you discover any security weakness or configuration reviews

-- Backing up (i.e. physical hard copies or cloud-based storage back-up)
+- Backing Up and Email Security: Obtaining physical hard copies or cloud-based storage as back-up

 This involves monitoring controls that protect your firm’s data from unauthorised access by hackers.
 Measures include:

-- Truster insider risk (i.e. limiting disclosure of personal information to those staff necessary to enable your business to carry out its functions and activities)
+- Truster Insider Risk: This includes limiting disclosure of personal information to those staff necessary to enable your business to carry out its functions and activities.

-- Identity management and authentication (i.e. to distinguish between authorised and unauthorised accessors)
+- Identity Management & Authentication: This helps to delineate between authorised and also unauthorised accessors.

-- Passwords and passphrases (i.e. minimum length and character requirements, regular password updates, shared or unique passwords for staff)
+- Passwords & Pass-Phrases: Involves having minimum length and character requirements, regular password updates, and also shared or unique passwords for staff.